mushroomhostage/RealisticChat/README.md

 then wear it on your head as armor for improved hearing.
 It has the same durability as a Golden Helmet.

 For long-range communication, use a **walkie talkie** (compass).
-Hold the compass in your *hand* and speak as normal, and your voice will be transmitted through the device up to 1000 meters to other players holding a compass anywhere in their *hotbar*.
+Hold the compass in your *hand* and speak as normal, and your voice will be clearly transmitted through the device up to 1000 meters (and break up beyond 1000 meters, up to 2000 meters) to other players holding a compass anywhere in their *hotbar*.
 Walkie Talkies are especially useful for keeping in touch with other players while travelling.